-Marvin Astrada has completed an M.A. and Ph.D. in Politics and International Relations at Florida International University, and a JD at Rutgers University Law School.
-His graduate and legal studies and research have focused on law, foreign policy, international organization, strategic studies, culture, and international relations theory.
+Marvin Astrada has completed a Ph.D. in Politics and International Relations at Florida International University, a JD at Rutgers University Law School, and an MA and CAS at Wesleyan University.
+His teaching and research programs focus on law and society, constitutional law and theory, and international relations.

-Dr. Astrada has taught introductory and advanced courses in politics, law, and international relations, has presented his research at professional conferences, and has published in the fields of law and international relations.
+Dr. Astrada has taught introductory and advanced courses in law, international relations, and political science, has presented his research at professional conferences, and published his research in the fields of law and society and international relations.

 Seth Borenstein teaches journalism and society at New York University's Washington DC campus.
 He also is a national science writer for The Associated Press, the world's largest news organization, covering issues ranging from climate change to astronomy.
 He is the winner of numerous journalism awards, including the National Journalism Award for environment reporting in 2007 from the Scripps Foundation and the Outstanding Beat Reporting award from the Society of Environmental Journalists in 2008 and 2004.
 He was part of an AP Gulf of Mexico oil spill reporting team that won the 2010 George Polk Award for Environment Reporting and a special merit award as part of the 2011 Grantham environment reporting prizes.
 He was part of a team of finalists for the 2004 Pulitzer Prize for coverage of the Columbia space shuttle disaster.
 A science and environmental journalist for more than 25 years, covering everything from hurricanes to space shuttle launches, Borenstein has also worked for Knight Ridder Newspapers' Washington Bureau, The Orlando Sentinel, and the Sun-Sentinel in Fort Lauderdale.
 He is the co-author of three out-of-print books, two on hurricanes and one on popular science.
 He has flown in zero gravity and once tried out for Florida Marlins (unsuccessfully).